 Are you interested in what the Earth is made of and the processes that affect it over time?
 Are you concerned with the state of our natural resources?
 Are you a logical thinker, good at solving problems and enjoy being outdoors?
-Then a career in Geology may be for you!
+Then an Associate degree in Geology Concentration may be for you!

 Geologists study the composition and behavior of minerals, rocks and geological formations, the Earth’s magnetic field, landscape formation and modification, groundwater, the ocean floor, fossils, natural resources, volcanoes and much more.
 They create geologic maps, collect rock and water samples in the field, analyze sediment and fossil data in laboratories, prepare scientific reports and design graphical representations of geologic data in a variety of settings.